-Your partner may:
+Does your partner:

-- Kick, hit, slap, bite, punch, shove, scratch...... - Tell you where you can go and keep track of your every movement; - Take your money; - Put you down or humiliate you in front of others; - Make fun of your spiritual or cultural beliefs and practices; - Withhold medication or prevent you from getting the care you need; - Destroy your property; - Threaten to harm your children; - Threaten to call immigration and have you deported; - Control communication in the relationship so only they get to speak or sign; - Force you to have sex; - Threaten to call the child protection services.
+- Kick, hit, slap, bite, punch, shove, scratch...... - Tell you where you can go and keep track of your every movement; - Take your money; - Get jealous if you talk to or smile at someone else; - Put you down or humiliate you in front of others; - Make fun of your spiritual or cultural beliefs and practices; - Withhold medication or prevent you from getting the care you need; - Destroy your property; - Threaten to harm your children; - Threaten to call immigration and have you deported; - Threaten to out you to your cultural community, family or workplace; - Control communication in the relationship so only they get to speak or sign; - Force you to have sex; - Threaten to call the child protection services.